Representation learning to advance multi-institutional studies with electronic health record data from US and France: Methods

 \subsection{The GAME algorithm}

-The training of the GAME algorithm comprises two key steps: (1) learning initial embeddings by aligning $M$ sets of PPMI-SVD embeddings into a shared representation space, enhanced with knowledge graph information, using GAT; and (2) sequentially learning similarity and relatedness embeddings by integrating these initial embeddings with PLM embeddings through GAT combined with contrastive learning.
+As shown in Fig.~\ref{fig:alg-key}, the training of the GAME algorithm comprises two key steps: (1) learning initial embeddings by aligning $M$ sets of PPMI-SVD embeddings into a shared representation space, enhanced with KG information, using GAT; and (2) sequentially learning similarity and relatedness embeddings by integrating these initial embeddings with PLM embeddings through GAT combined with contrastive learning.
 This process utilizes positive and hard-negative similarity and relatedness labels from multiple sources, as described above.